Residential Eating Disorder Treatment

 We're making history with the first standalone residential eating disorder treatment center in Michigan.
 Based 12 minutes from downtown Grand Rapids in Marne, Michigan, Sanford CTED residential treatment has a mission to raise the standard of care across the state and fill service gaps.
 Sanford is committed to improving access to services, reducing stigma surrounding mental health, and promoting progress and innovation related to mental health.

-The purpose of Sanford CTED residential, is to provide structure, safety and accountability with 24/7 nursing and clinical support.
-We want to reduce the harmful effects of eating disorders efficiently, and start individuals on their recovery path.
-We understand that the needs of each individual seeking treatment are unique, and we work with patients to support a safe transition out of residential treatment when the time is right.
-In the same way we strive to deliver a person-centered and trauma-informed program throughout the recovery process.
-We treat:
+Our residential treatment aims to provide structure, safety, and accountability with 24-hour nursing and clinical support.
+We want to efficiently reduce the harmful effects of eating disorders and start individuals on their recovery path.
+At Sanford Behavioral Health, we understand that the needs of each person seeking treatment are unique, and we work with patients to support a safe transition out of residential treatment when the time is right.
+Eating disorders that we treat include:

-Diagnosis - Persons served in this program have been diagnosed with eating disorders, according to the DSM ICD-9 or ICD-10, including Anorexia Nervosa, Bulimia Nervosa, and Other Specified Feeding and Eating Disorder (OSFED).
-Individuals in this program also require symptom management and interruption that requires an intensity of service delivery that is beyond what can safely be delivered in an outpatient level of care.
+Individuals served in this program have been diagnosed with eating disorders, according to the DSM ICD-9 or ICD-10, including anorexia nervosa, bulimia nervosa, and other specified feeding or eating disorders (OSFED).
+Patients in this program also need symptom management and support that requires more service than what can be safely delivered in an outpatient setting.
 All medications prescribed are approved by the Food and Drug Administration (FDA).
-Sanford accepts referrals from agencies throughout the community, as well as internal referrals.
+Sanford Behavioral Health accepts referrals from agencies throughout the community, as well as internal referrals.

-At Sanford West Behavioral Health Campus, we employ a fully integrated model of care that addresses eating disorders, addiction, and co-occurring mental health conditions.
-It is not a one-size-fits-all approach because no two individuals or situations are the same.
-While the initial focus of treatment may be symptom stabilization our goal is to treat individuals as a whole and not just focus on symptoms, but also address underlying issues in order to promote physical, mental, emotional, social, and spiritual healing.
+At Sanford Behavioral Health, we employ a fully integrated model of care that addresses eating disorders, addiction, and co-occurring mental health conditions.
+It is not a one-size-fits-all approach because no two individuals or situations are alike.
+While the initial focus of treatment may be symptom stabilization, our goal is to treat individuals as a whole and not just focus on symptoms but also address underlying issues to promote physical, mental, emotional, social, and spiritual healing.

 Treatment Services Offered